family dispute arbitration in Corpus Christi, Texas 78406

 2. Arbitrator Appointment

 Next, an arbitrator is appointed either through mutual agreement of parties or by the arbitration institution.
-In Corpus Christi, the selection may involve a panel or a sole arbitrator, with each method influencing case neutrality and procedural efficiency.
+In the claimant, the selection may involve a panel or a sole arbitrator, with each method influencing case neutrality and procedural efficiency.
 Texas statutory provisions (Texas Civil Practice and Remedies Code § 171.056) authorize parties to select or confirm arbitrators, provided appointment occurs within designated timelines—usually 14 days after dispute notice, with extensions as allowed.

 3. Discovery and Evidence Exchange